The sample size required in importance sampling: Testing for convergence

 Plugging this into \eqref{heur1}, we get

 Using the equation \eqref{heur0} to evaluate the last term, we get $\ee(S_n) \lesssim a$, and therefore $S_n = O(a)$ by Markov's inequality.
 Since $M_n \approx a$, this shows that

+where $\Omega(1)$ means a quantity that is uniformly bounded away from zero as $n\to \infty$.
 The above heuristic shows that if $n \ll e^L$ and some appropriate conditions hold, then $q_n = \Omega(1)$.
 In other words, smallness of $q_n$ should be a sufficient condition for convergence of importance sampling.
 This sketch can be made rigorous under certain circumstances.
 An instance of this is illustrated by Theorem \ref{newthm} in the next section.

 The smallness of $q_n$ is also a necessary condition for convergence of importance sampling.
 Unlike sufficiency, the necessity can be rigorously proved in full generality. \begin{thm} Let all notation be as in Theorem \ref{impthm}.
 Let $q_n$ be defined as above.
 Let $\ep_n := \ee|I_n(1)-1|$.
 Then